ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Folate (as Quatrefolic®)?

-Quatrefolic® (Calcium Salt) is our top-ranked form of Folate (as Quatrefolic®), classified as T1 Preferred with S1 bioavailability.
+Quatrefolic® (Calcium Salt) is our top-rated form of Folate (as Quatrefolic®) — the form we recommend for its Best Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared